stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-If there's a onesie in the way...
+--if there's a onesie in the way?

 #### BEN

 No. I mean, you remember what we were saying about small details that we just say, __[Tim laughs]__ and then don't really think about.
 Yes, okay.
 Fine. [__TIM:__ Good point.]
-It turns out we accidentally established a naked David [__TIM:__ Yep.] for the entire time.
+It turns out, we accidentally established a naked David [__TIM:__ Yep.] for the entire time.

 #### TIM